Diverse backgrounds. Joint purpose.

 Head of Credit & Compliance

-As Head of Credit & Compliance with both SIS And SIS Ventures, Alistair provides strong direction and support for the company’s investment activities and regulatory compliance.
-His extensive experience in financial management, coupled with his relationship building skills, make him the ideal fit to support mission-led businesses.
+As Head of Credit & Compliance with both SIS and SIS Ventures, Alistair provides strong direction and support for the company’s investment activities and regulatory compliance.
+His extensive experience in financial management, coupled with his relationship-building skills, make him the ideal fit to support mission-led businesses.

-Before joining SIS in 2011, Alistair worked for over 20 years in various roles at the Bank of Scotland, gaining the most enjoyment from the time he spent as a relationship manager for SMEs and corporate businesses.
+Before joining SIS in 2011, Alistair worked for over 20 years in various roles at the Bank of Scotland/HBOS, gaining the most enjoyment from the time he spent as a relationship manager for SMEs and corporate businesses.

 Nicola Boyle (she/her)

-Communications Manager
+Marketing & Communications Manager (maternity leave)

 Annie Howie (she/her)